-We personally suggest to tour the island with a motorcycle.
+We personally suggest touring the island with a motorcycle.
 The famous spots are accessible and easy to find.
 Don’t hesitate to ask the locals if you think you’re lost. 🙂

-Here are some of the places you should visit in the island:
+Here are some of the places you should visit on the island: